 In the folklore of various cultures and ancient civilizations, rabbits have represented a kind of Trickster figure.
 In Chinese, Japanese, and Korean mythology, rabbits live on the moon.
 The Aztecs worshipped a group of deities known as the Centzon Totochtin, a group of 400 hard-partying rabbits who were the gods of drunkenness.
 And in a slightly more recent mythos, bunnies were the bête noir of a certain thousand-year-old former vengeance demon.

-As we head into the Easter weekend, I’d like to take a minute to pay tribute to some of the more memorable bunnies and assorted rabbit-like creatures who have hopped, time-traveled, and occasionally slaughtered their way through science fiction and fantasy, beginning (in no particular order), with everybody’s favorite hard-drinking, invisible lagomorph….
+As we head into the Easter weekend, I’d like to take a minute to revisit this list, paying tribute to some of the more memorable bunnies and assorted rabbit-like creatures who have hopped, time-traveled, and occasionally slaughtered their way through science fiction and fantasy, beginning (in no particular order), with everybody’s favorite hard-drinking, invisible lagomorph….